zzzze/wait-for-saga/README.md

 Some toolkits to make sure you can wait for saga to complete and get result from saga.

-In some situation, such as `Next.js`, you will need to wait for saga to stop really.
-Otherwise, page render maybe render page which empty data.
+In some situation, such as `Next.js`, you will need to wait for saga to stop.
+Otherwise, page renderer may render page which empty data.
 There are some some workarounds to do this, such as use a `setTimeout` to make sure that saga is already completed and data in redux is correct.
 But now, you can use `wait-for-saga` to avoid using `setTimeout`.
 It will speed up the response of page renderer, and make sure the renderer render page using correct data.